Free ticketed event

 In summary, this workshop presents the benefits of using a combination of specific, generic performance indicators and their rubrics to conveniently manage and accurately assess complex capstone design student engineering learning activities related to the ABET design outcomes, while supporting the principles of authentic OBE, scientific constructive alignment, efficient performance failure analysis, and continuous quality improvement.

 Mr. Wajid Hussain

 Wajid Hussain is an expert on outcomes assessment for ABET accreditation using digital technology and software.
 He has extensive experience of many years supporting and managing outcomes assessment to fulfill ABET accreditation requirements for several EAC, CAC and ETAC programs.
 He has presented multiple research papers on outcomes assessment at the ASEE, FIE and other international conferences.
 NILOA has also published Wajid's work as an example of best outcomes assessment practices.
 Wajid has recently co-authored a book titled Beyond Outcomes Accreditation: Exploring the Power of ‘Real’ OBE Practices with William Spady, internationally regarded as the ‘Father of OBE’.
 Wajid is currently reviewer for several international conferences for topics related to education & research methods, outcomes assessment.
 He has been invited keynote speaker or presenter in several international OBE conferences.
 He has presented at the OBE ICON 2016, ASEE 2016, ASEE 2017, FIE 2016, ICTIEE 2017, MTN 2016, ABET Symposium 2017, IICE Dubai 2018, QS ASIA 2018.
+Wajid is scheduled as one of key and panel speakers at EDUTECH 2018 Singapore.
 Wajid was the lead product engineer supporting the APPLE IPOD and many other world famous processors at LSI Corporation.
 Wajid is a senior member of the IEEE, IEEE Education Society, distinguished member of the IN4OBE and member of the ASEE.